nunci/nunci.github.io/_posts/2021-07-05-developing-effective-study-habits.md

 <img id="blog-img" src="/images/japanese-notes.jpg" width="50%"/>
 </div>

+How do some people seem to learn languages so effortlessly?
+Do you wonder how you can do the same?
 Here are 8 quick tips to help you level up your language acquisition.

 ### 1. Study first thing in the morning